How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 What is the best subdomain structure for sales email?

 The most common pattern is outreach.yourcompany.com or mail.yourcompany.com for cold outreach, with yourcompany.com reserved for internal and transactional email.
-This protects your primary domain's sender reputation.
-If the subdomain gets flagged or blacklisted, your main domain is unaffected.
+This protects your primary domain sender reputation.
+If the subdomain gets flagged, your main domain is unaffected.

 Can I track opens and clicks for sales email through Gmail?

-Gmail alone doesn't track opens or clicks.
-You need a sales engagement tool (SyncGTM, Outreach, Salesloft) or a Gmail extension like Mixmax or Yesware.
+Gmail alone does not track opens or clicks.
+You need a sales engagement tool like SyncGTM, Outreach, or Salesloft — or a Gmail extension like Mixmax or Yesware.
 These tools inject tracking pixels and redirect links to log engagement back to your CRM.

 How do I stop sales replies from cluttering my personal inbox?